 The purpose of the initial client interview is to inform the client of the charges/penalties and to acquire information from the client concerning pretrial release.
-If the defendant is in custody the assigned attorney will make contact as soon as is practicable, but in no case later than 72 hours.
-If a client is not in custody and contact information for the client is available, attempt to contact the client commences as soon as is practicable, but in no case later than 72 hours, and a similar process of providing an overview and information is completed.
+If the defendant is in custody the assigned attorney will make contact as soon as is practicable, but in no case later than the time designated by law (if any).
+If a client is not in custody and contact information for the client is available, attempt to contact the client commences as soon as is practicable, and a similar process of providing an overview and information is completed.